msfrank/intro-to-twisted/eventdrivenprogramming.rst

 remote server, then wait for data to come back.
-On the other hand, applications which are CPU-bound traditionally are not good candidates to implement using event driven programming, because long linear sequences of code must be broken up into chains of callbacks, which obscures and complicates the code.
+On the other hand, applications which are CPU-bound traditionally are not good candidates to implement using event driven programming, because long linear sequences of code must be broken up into chains of callbacks, which obscures and complicates the code flow.

 Event driven programming is often single-threaded, although this is not always the case.
 When single-threaded, access to shared resources is simpler, since